SpaceX COTS Demo Flight 1: Preparations

 The two stages and Dragon capsule for the second Falcon 9 were built at SpaceX's manufacturing facility at Hawthorne, California, and were delivered to SpaceX's facilities at Cape Canaveral in July and August 2010.
 The target launch date was rescheduled from its original 2008 date to the end of 2010, with COTS Demo 2 and 3 being rescheduled to 2011.

 A full wet dress rehearsal was conducted on 15 September 2010, and the launch was targeted for no earlier than 7 December 2010.
 On 22 November 2010, SpaceX announced that it had received a license for spacecraft re-entry from the Federal Aviation Administration's Office of Commercial Space Transportation for the flight.
 It is the first such license issued to a private enterprise.

-A successful static test fire was performed by SpaceX on 4 December 2010.
-This was the third attempt to do so, as the first two attempts were automatically aborted.
-The first attempt was on 3 December 2010, but the test was automatically aborted one second before ignition due to a high-pressure reading.
+SpaceX needed to conduct a launch vehicle systems test called a "static fire" to rehearse the countdown and engine ignition sequence before going ahead with the launch at a later date.
+The first attempt came on 3 December 2010 and was scrubbed after only about one second because of a high pressure reading in one of the Merlin engines forced the launch computer to abort the ignition sequence.
+Undeterred, SpaceX repeated the static test the following day, resulting in the automatic abort of the initial attempt for the same high pressure readings issue as the previous test.
+Finally, a successful static test fire was performed by SpaceX on their second attempt that day on 4 December 2010.

-The flight was to proceed on 7 December 2010.
-However, several cracks were noted on the outer portions of the niobium extension of the second stage Merlin vacuum nozzle.
-The decision was made to trim the un-needed six inches off the nozzle, since the resulting performance loss was not critical.
+Following the successful static fire test, SpaceX proceeded with planning for the launch of the Falcon 9 and Dragon on 7 December 2010.
+However, during an engine inspection conducted after the static fire, engineers identified a 7.6 cm crack on the outer portion of the niobium extension of the second stage Merlin vacuum nozzle.
+To address this issue, SpaceX made the decision to remove an unnecessary 38 cm from the nozzle, thereby eliminating the crack and fully mitigating the situation.
+The nozzle reduction resulted in a non-critical loss of engine performance, enabling the launch to proceed the following day.